Sporanox Oral Solution

 Limited data are available on the use of oral itraconazole in patients with hepatic impairment.
 Caution should be exercised when this drug is administered in this patient population.
-(See CLINICAL PHARMACOLOGY: Special Populations and PRECAUTIONS.)
+(See CLINICAL PHARMACOLOGY: Special Populations, WARNINGS, and PRECAUTIONS.)

 SPORANOX® (itraconazole) Oral Solution is available in 150 mL amber glass bottles (NDC 50458-295-15) containing 10 mg of itraconazole per mL.